-If you have questions or concerns about your certification, Post 9-11 GI Bill, or tuition please contact your assigned Financial Aid Advisor, found at https://trocaire.edu/admissions-aid/financial-aid/.
+If you have questions or concerns about your certification, Post 9-11 GI Bill®, or tuition please contact the Registrar's Office at RegistrarTeam@trocaire.edu.

 In appreciation for the hard work and sacrifice our military Trocaire provides a Veteran Lounge on the 2nd floor.
 This lounge is equipped with a mini-fridge, computers, tables for studying and couches for relaxing.
 This is a quiet place on campus that veterans can call their own.
-We also provide specific events for Veterans, such as resume workshops and transitioning to civilian and work-life workshops.

-For more information contact the Student Life Office, located in room 141 on the Choate campus, (716) 827-2487, StudentLife@Trocaire.edu.
+For more information on veteran engagement contact the Student Life Office, located in room 141 on the Choate campus, (716) 827-2487, StudentLife@Trocaire.edu.